How and Why to Lower Your Blood Pressure

 See what people are saying about this article on our Facebook page!

-If you're a woman, you're middle aged and you have high blood pressure, you're at an increased risk of heart attack.
+If you're a middle-aged woman with high blood pressure, you're at an increased risk of heart attack.
+What can you do to lower your blood pressure (and your risk)?

 High blood pressure can be a "silent killer," says LeRoy Rabbani, an interventional cardiologist at NewYork-Presbyterian Hospital/Columbia Medical Center in New York City.
 "And many women don't even realize they have it."